Wage & Hour

 To wage and hour litigation, Brown Rudnick brings an unarguable record of success.
 Our team was practicing wage and hour law when there were very few other dedicated practitioners in the field.
 We collectively offer decades of experience, across the full spectrum of issues that can be encountered, such as, among others, exemptions, working time or child labor.
 We approach each situation with a pragmatic viewpoint, moving to dismiss or for quick summary judgment when appropriate, or recommending, when in the client’s best interests, that the strategy be to negotiate for a favorable settlement.

-Our team’s background includes handling FLSA collective actions and also state law wage hour class actions, with classes ranging in size from a few employees to groups as large as 15,000 employees.
+Our team’s background includes handling FLSA collective actions and also state law wage hour class actions.
 We have encountered, in addition to the more routine FLSA issues, situations when it must be decided if a court should certify a class, the scope of the class composition, and the manner in which discovery should be conducted.
 In each of these types of scenarios, we help clients assess the risks to which they may be exposed and navigate the potential liabilities.
 Separately, we also assist with individual FLSA actions.

 It is indeed true that “an ounce of prevention is worth a pound of cure.”
 And in the field of wage and hour law, this adage proves itself time and time again.
 Lack of a clear understanding of federal and state wage laws can lead to very costly judgments or settlements.